 London Walks always aces it with the quality of the information that you get.
 Re the Real Tennis court at Hampton Court and learning that in early tennis the player might briefly rest, letting a servant throw in the ball, thus ‘service.’

 Or that ‘timberhill’ was an old word for staircase.

-If you can't make one of the regularly scheduled, just-turn-up, public Richmond & Hampton Court excursions do think about booking one as a private tour.
-For a singleton or a couple or foursome is more expensive than going on one of the public tours but they're still good value.
-Best value if you compare them with what's on offer in the wider marketplace.
-And for a reasonably sized group they're superb value – cost you less than going on one of the public outings.
+If you can’t make the regularly scheduled, just-turn-up, public Richmond & Hampton Court excursions do think about booking one as a private tour.
+For a singleton or a couple or foursome is more expensive than going on one of the public tours but they’re still good value.
+Best value if you compare them with what’s on offer in the wider marketplace.
+And for a reasonably sized group they’re superb value – cost you less than going on one of the public outings.
 If you go private you can have the Richmond & Hampton Court trip – or any other London Walk – on a day and at a time that suits your convenience.
-We'll tailor* it to your wishes and requirements.
-And – always with private London Walks and tours – we go to great lengths to make sure the guide-walker(s) "fit" is well-nigh perfect.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at firstname.lastname@example.org and we'll set it up and make it happen for you.
-A private London Walk – they're good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.
+We’ll tailor* it to your wishes and requirements.
+And – always with private London Walks and tours – we go to great lengths to make sure the guide-walker(s) “fit” is well-nigh perfect.
+Ring Fiona or Noel or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.